 The Florida Keys History & Discovery Center, 82100 Overseas Highway , Islamorada, is committed to telling those stories in an entertaining way.
-The museum opened in 2014 and has completed about 40 percent of its permanent exhibits.
-It’s located on the grounds of the classic resort, The Islander, 82100 Overseas Highway.
+The museum opened in 2014 and is located on the grounds of the newly remodeled Islander Resort, 82100 Overseas Highway.

 The Florida Keys History & Discovery Center is not like a lot of local history museums – small dusty rooms inside a public library.
 It’s a two-story 7,500 square foot oceanfront museum with a state-of-the-art theater and exhibits designed by the same firm that did the interior of the Salvador Dali Museum in St. Petersburg.